Afghan Support Fund launched by former deputy leader of city council to help families

-Afghan Support Fund launched by former deputy leader of city council to help families set to be welcomed ‘in their time of need’
+Afghan Support Fund launched by former deputy leader of city council Steve Pitt to help families set to be welcomed ‘in their time of need’

 A FORMER council boss is rallying Portsmouth people to help make a difference for Afghan families set to be welcomed into our community.